ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 * Converting Kornia to TensorFlow or JAX works for both functions and classes, but converting to NumPy only supports functions.

+* Transpilation does not currently work with custom kernels, such as flash attention.

+* Certain stateful classes cannot currently be transpiled, such as optimizers (torch.optim.Adam, etc.), trainers, and data loaders.

 * Compatibility with native compilers (*jax.jit* and *tf.function*) is somewhat limited with transpiled versions of Kornia, particularly compared with *torch.compile* on standard Kornia.
 Improving compatibility with these is one of the key areas of focus for the current development of Ivy.